 We recommend using Lucas Paw Paw ointment continuously to the resurfaced area for the first week.
 You may wash and shower, and get the dermabrasion area wet.
 Wounds heal better wet than dry.
 Simply pat the area dry with a clean towel after washing and reapply the Lucas Paw Paw.

 Panadol or Panadeine is usually enough to control any minor discomfort.
-Dr Nettle or Dr Sanki will provide you with additional pain medication, in the event that you need it.
+Dr Nettle will provide you with additional pain medication, in the event that you need it.
 The dermabraded area will gradually turn from a deep red to a light shade of pink over time.
 The pink colour will gradually return to normal skin colour over 4 to 6 weeks, but may take several months to be completely normal.
 You can wear makeup over the dermabrasion area usually after 10 to 12 days.
 Remove make up gently.
 Most people are able to go without makeup at 2 to 3 months post-surgery.

 Dermabrasion surgery can be done in rooms under local anaesthetic if done as an isolated procedure, or if combined with other major surgery, in an accredited hospital under general anaesthetic with a qualified anaesthetist.
 You can go home the same day but will require someone to pick you up to care for you at least overnight and take you to Silkwood for your post-op appointments.